 The wide array of distance and online programs and initiatives makes Arts an exciting area in which to study.
 Develop essential workplace skills such as communication, critical analysis, problem solving, independent learning and collaboration.

-Choose from many Open Learning and TRU courses to fulfill your program requirements.
-You can also access post-secondary courses from other institutions and transfer them to your OL program.
+Choose from many OL and TRU courses to fulfill your program requirements.
+You can also take post-secondary courses elsewhere and transfer them to your OL program.
 See BC Council on Admissions & Transfer (BCCAT) to explore your options.

 Plan ahead and make the most of your Arts credential.
 Our Program Advisors help you choose courses that can later be applied toward another program, either at OL or elsewhere.